How to Perform an Effective Fit Gap Analysis (+ Templates)

 A fit gap analysis is a technique that identifies the differences between what a business needs and what its current systems or technologies can deliver.

-The analysis identifies the ‘fit’ (areas where existing capabilities align with needs) and the ‘gaps’ (areas where upgrades or changes are necessary).
+The components of a fit gap analysis are the ‘fit’ (areas where existing capabilities align with needs) and the ‘gaps’ (areas where upgrades or changes are necessary).

 This method is often used to improve processes, roll out new software, or make organizational changes to ensure the right tools and strategies are in place for optimal outcomes.